The Bachelor of Liberal Arts (ALB) degree requires 128 credits or 32 (4-credit) courses. You can transfer up to 64 credits.

 60 credits of upper-level coursework

-*Courses fulfill multiple degree requirements.
-For example a history course could fulfill Harvard instructor (if designated), upper-level (if designated), social science, and history field of study requirements.
+*Courses ordinarily fulfill multiple degree requirements.
+For example a government course could fulfill Harvard instructor (if designated), upper-level (if designated), moral reasoning (if designated), social science, and government field of study requirements.

 **Credits taken either on campus or online at Harvard Extension School or Harvard Summer School.